 Anything from authentic Puerto Rican food to Asian, BBQ, or Pizza — a stall at Lote 23 has it.

 Address: 1552 PR-25, San Juan | Price: $ – $$

 For Tasty Bar Food – La Taberna Lupulo

 What does a Cuban sandwich and chicken sandwich have in common?
-Absolutely nothing besides they’re both delicious and La Taberna Lupulo makes both to perfection!
+Absolutely nothing besides that they’re both delicious, and that La Taberna Lupulo makes both to perfection!